Fraud Seminar

 Location & Hotel Reservations

-The seminar will be held at the Hilton Garden Inn in Columbia.
-Overnight accommodation is available at the hotel.
+The seminar will be held at the Courtyard by Marriott in Columbia.
+Overnight accommodation is available.

 Be sure to state you are attending the Missouri Bankers Association’s fraud seminar.
 After the cutoff dates listed above, availability is not guaranteed, and room rates may revert to the published rate.
 Early reservations are encouraged!